OHI-Science/bhi-1.0-archive/baltic2015/prep/SPP/spp_prep.md

 ### 7.1 Aquatic insects

 Aquatic insects included by species which results in a very high species richnessness in the Bothnian Bay, Sea, and Gulf of Finland.
-Jonne says that in some parts of the Baltic Sea insect larvae only indentified to family while others to species (we only have those identified to species in the checklist species distribtuion).
-Therefore, the species richness gradient we see is not correct (not strong enough differences between saline and not saline).
-A solution would be to use only orders for insect groups (given highest threat) and use species level for other invertebrate taxa.
+Jonne says that in some parts of the Baltic Sea insect larvae only indentified to family while others to species (we only have those identified to species in the checklist species distribtuion). **We have modified the approach so that the Class Insecta is only now identified to Family level.
+The family HELCOM Redlist category is assigned by the species in that category with the highest level of concern**

 TO DO
 -----